madelinegarrett/Lab-8-StatsSloths/README.md

 # Lab-8-StatsSloths

 ## Team Section
-* Main Question: Would the number of crime related deaths and injuries in Denver decrease if there were stricter gun laws?
+* Main Question: Would the number of crime related deaths and injuries in Denver decrease if guns were harder to obtain?